alychace/distort.jp/index.md

 Welcome.

 This is a blog of sorts.
 The title is a a reference to the late Mark Fisher's book, *[Ghosts Of My Life](https://thequietus.com/articles/13004-mark-fisher-ghosts-of-my-life-extract)*.
-[Elsewhere]({{site.homepage}}), I'm a PhD student studying film, but here I'll write about more: anarchism, capitalism, cybernetics, gender, programming, philosophy, and whatever else comes to mind.
+[Elsewhere]({{site.homepage}}), I'm a grad student studying film, but here I'll write about more: anarchism, capitalism, cybernetics, gender, programming, philosophy, and whatever else comes to mind.

 Feel free to follow me on [Twitter](http://twitter.com/{{site.twitter}}).